raspberrypilearning/oracle-raspberrypi-weather-station/en/step_4.md

     ![](images/install_07.png)

-1. Make sure all the sensors are connected and begin the [testing procedures](https://github.com/topshed/weather-station-guide/blob/master/test.md).
+1. Make sure all the sensors are connected.

 ### Method 2: One-line installer